A regularisation method to obtain analytical solutions to the de Broglie Bohm wave equation: Framework for wave function in polar form

-The derived action, \ref{eq:classact} is self-consistent for solving the classical mechanical system of a single particle.
-The (PDF) is an unknown quantity that must be determined based on the potential governing a specific type of motion.
-Physical parameters and other variables must be measured and compared against the model.
+The derived action, (\ref{eq:classact}) is self-consistent for solving the classical mechanical system of a single particle.
+The PDF is an unknown quantity that must be determined based on the potential governing a specific type of motion.
+Physical parameters and other variables must be measured and compared with the model.
 This comparison, in turn, allows us to determine the PDF to the required accuracy.
 Since any measurement process naturally yields a data distribution, a statistical interpretation is needed, as the data will inevitably have variance due to measurement errors.
-Therefore, a quantifiable error function is necessary for a complete description. \\

-Information entropy is such a measure of uncertainty within a measurable system.
+Therefore, a quantifiable error function is necessary for a complete description.
+Information entropy is one such measure of uncertainty in a measurable system.
 The PDF can be obtained by performing a series of measurements on the particle’s motion.
-While standard classical mechanics may not require a probabilistic description for the dynamics of a large particle, extremely small systems, even those involving a single particle demand repeated measurements to accurately determine physical quantities.
+In contrast to macroscopic classical systems, whose trajectories can be deterministically tracked, microscopic systems—even single particles—are usually characterised operationally through repeated measurements, due to the practical difficulty of directly determining their instantaneous dynamical quantities.
 Consequently, errors are an unavoidable part of the measurement process and must be rigorously quantified.
-A scientific method for quantifying the minimum possible error is achieved by utilizing the Fisher Information ($I$).
-The Fisher Information measures the amount of information an observable carries about an unknown parameter (like the system's position or momentum) and is formally expressed as:
+A scientific method for quantifying the minimum possible error is achieved by utilising the Fisher information ($I$).
+The Fisher information measures the amount of information an observable carries about an unknown parameter (like the system's position or momentum) and is formally expressed as:

 where $w(y|\theta)$ is the likelihood function (PDF) that depends on the parameter $\theta$.
-The Fisher Information is crucial because it sets a fundamental limit on the achievable precision.
-Specifically, the Fisher Information ($I$) and the variance of an unbiased estimator, $\mathrm{Var}(\hat{\theta})$, are related by the Cramér-Rao Inequality.
-If we denote the minimum standard error (or standard deviation) of the estimator as $e$, then the variance is $e^2$, and the inequality can be written as \cite{Fri}:
+The Fisher information is crucial because it sets a fundamental limit on the achievable precision.
+Specifically, the Fisher information ($I$) and the variance of an unbiased estimator, $\mathrm{Var}(\hat{\theta})$, are related by the Cramér-Rao Inequality.
+If we denote the minimum standard error (or standard deviation) of the estimator as $e$, then the variance is $e^2$, and the inequality can be written as \cite{Cramer1946}: